claytonrv/salary_organizer/README.md

 Salary Organizer
 =================

-A simple JS project to help people to organize their salaries, dividing it in percentages to make the money last longer along the month.
+A tool to help people to organize their incomes, dividing it in percentages to make the money better used during the month, accordingly to theirs goals.

-It's a "raw" HTML5, CSS and JS project, using frameworks like Jquery, Bootstrap, Chartsjs, etc.
+Techinologies involved:
+* HTML5
+* CSS
+* Javascript

+Frameworks and tools used:
+* Jquery
+* Bootstrap
+* Chartsjs

+It was created as simple as possible, with just "raw" browser technology.
+So this way, it can be added to any site as a functional page or a functional section (some changes would be needed in this case).